jeffwilcox/jeffwilcox.blog/README.md

 It is transformed using [Jekyll](http://github.com/mojombo/jekyll) into a static site.

+# Hosting

+At this time, the blog itself lives at [http://www.jeff.wilcox.name/](http://www.jeff.wilcox.name/) and is hosted on the S3 platform.

 # License

 The following directories and their contents are Copyright Jeff Wilcox.
 You may not reuse anything therein without my permission: